mxakl/mxakl/README.md

-- 👋 Hi, I’m @mxakl
+- 👋 Hi, I’m @mxakl.
-- 👀 I’m interested in mathematics
+- 👀 I’m interested in mathematics.
-- 🌱 I’m currently learning Linux operating system
+- 🌱 I’m currently learning Linux operating system.
-- 💞️ I’m looking to collaborate on github
+- 💞️ I’m looking to collaborate on github.
-- 📫 How to reach me
+- 📫 How to reach me?
 - You can contact me in this way dsgmsn@protonmail.com

 <!---